OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 may be members of a Contractor group, insured customers may be part of a Chat Users group (possibly for access to customer service).

-While an agent may also be an insured customer, you do not want other `customer` accounts to have the same properties (or memberships) as the `agent` account.
+While an agent may also be an insured customer, you do not want other `insured` accounts to have the same properties (or memberships) as the `agent` account.
 In this sample, we ensure that OpenIDM limits role based assignments to the correct account.

-With the following commands you will create two managed assignments which will be used by the `agent` and `customer` roles.
+With the following commands you will create two managed assignments which will be used by the `agent` and `insured` roles.

 Record the `_id` number for each user.
 You will use those numbers to assign desired roles for each user.

-The following command will create an Agent assignment.
+The following command will create an `agent` assignment.

 ++++
 <screen>$ <userinput>curl \